open5e/open5e/source/monsters/tome-of-beasts/S/spider-of-leng.rst

-**Poisonous Blood.** An attacker who hits a spider of Leng with a melee attack from within 5 feet must make a successful DC 15 Dexterity saving throw or take 7 (2d6) poison damage and be poisoned until the start of its next turn.
+**Poisonous Blood.** An attacker who hits a spider of Leng with a melee attack from within 5 feet must make a successful DC 15 Dexterity saving throw or take 7 (2d6) poison damage and be :ref:`srd:poisoned` until the start of its next turn.

-**Shocking Riposte:** When a spider of Leng casts shield, it can also make a shocking grasp attack for 9 (2d8) lightning damage against one enemy within 5 feet as part of the same reaction.
+**Shocking Riposte:** When a spider of Leng casts :ref:`srd:shield`, it can also make a :ref:`srd:shocking-grasp` attack for 9 (2d8) lightning damage against one enemy within 5 feet as part of the same reaction.

 Actions